App Support.

 Extra Commands

 • Don't create a network adapter for this connection (Windows Only): Do not create a network adapter for this connection.
-This is an extremely advanced command for users who want to manage the network adapter their connection uses completely manually.
+This is an extremely advanced option for users who want to manage the network adapter their connection uses completely manually.
 For normal operation, never use this option.
 If you do not wish for a network adapter to be created for each connection, please see Single Adapter Mode (Windows).